 After being separated by screens, consumers and business buyers are ready to engage all their senses while interacting with brands.
 Experiential marketing can be part of your overall event marketing strategy or it can be something entirely different.
 We’re here to guide you as you brainstorm your next activity.

-Experiential marketing is all about direct engagement with consumers and creatively interacting with them in a memorable way.
+Experiential marketing is all about direct engagement with consumers through creative, memorable interactions.
 It’s also known as engagement marketing, live marketing, or participation marketing, and is often lumped into event marketing—even if it’s a far cry away from traditional conferences.

 Though some experiential strategies involve live events as we typically think of them, others can be one-off installations that only last for a few hours.
 Whatever the format may be, experiential marketing has proven to boost event ROI and is a crucial strategy for marketing executives.